verrazzano/verrazzano/install/install-olcne.md

 ## Installation

-### 1. Prepare for the OLCNE install
+### 1. Prepare for the Oracle Linux Cloud Native Environment install
-OLCNE can be installed in several different type of environments.
+Oracle Linux Cloud Native Environment can be installed in several different type of environments.
 These range from physical on premises hardware to virtualized cloud infrastructure.
-The OLCNE installation instructions assume that networking and compute resources already exists.
+The Oracle Linux Cloud Native Environment installation instructions assume that networking and compute resources already exists.
 The basic infrastructure requirements are a network with a public and private subnet and a set of host connected to those networks.

 #### OCI Example
-The OCI infrastructure detailed below is an example of infrastructure that could be used to evaluate Verrazzano installed on OLCNE.
+The OCI infrastructure detailed below is an example of infrastructure that could be used to evaluate Verrazzano installed on Oracle Linux Cloud Native Environment.
 If other environments are used the capacity and configuration should be similar to those below.

 The VCN Wizard of the OCI console can be used to automatically create most of the described network infrastructure.